Is Angelina Jolie’s Health Compromised? Actress Looking Super Thin Due To New ‘Health Issues,’ Report Says

 — Screen International (@Screendaily) August 30, 2017

-At the time, she explained how she felt that the stress from the divorce and the struggles she faces in life are taking its toll on her body.
+At the time, she explained how she felt stress from the divorce, and the struggles she faces in life are taking its toll on her body.

 “I feel sometimes that my body has taken a hit, but I try to laugh as much as possible,” she said.